LearnOnDemandSystems/docs/tms/home.md

 Welcome to the OneLearn Training Management System platform (TMS) Help!

+ > [!Alert] This page provides links to all Help articles.
+Please be aware that not all functionality covered may be available to you.

 ## Student

 Are you a student needing assistance with your training?
 Check out the [Frequently Asked Questions (FAQs) for Students](#student-faqs) articles.